WTFAcademy/WTF-Starknet/docs/1_AA/readme.md

 It’s no longer one-account-fits-all-use-cases.
 Instead, each user can have an account that is adapted to their needs.

 * If you want to use a signing scheme other than ECDSA, you can write an account to do that.
-* If you want to use multiple keys to authorize transactions, you can write an account to do that.
+* If you want to use multiples keys to authorize transactions, you can write an account to do that.
 * If you want to change the signer of your account every week, you can write an account to do that too.

 Thus AA provides you with "programmable transaction validity."